 Fund managers must take all reasonable steps to identify potential conflicts of interest that may arise between the intermediary and the client as a result of commission payments.
-Commission payments to intermediaries are only allowed if such are made for purposes of enhancing the quality of the relevant service and provided that the manager is not impeded from acting in the interest of the unit- or shareholders.
-Intermediaries (being entities authorised by the SFSA) distributing or selling funds are separately required to comply with similar rules and are only permitted to receive commission payments under, in principle, the same circumstances as fund managers.
+Commission payments to intermediaries are only allowed if such are made for purposes of enhancing the quality of the relevant service and provided that the manager is not impeded from acting in the interest of the unit or shareholders.
+Commission payments are considered to enhance the quality of a service when the commission is proportional to the higher level of service provided to the client and if it provides the client with a tangible advantage.
+Intermediaries (being entities authorised by the SFSA) distributing or selling funds separately must be able to demonstrate that the commission received is devised so as to enhance the quality of the relevant service to the client.
+Further, the intermediary must document how the commission benefits the client and keep an internal record of all payments and benefits accepted from a fund manager.